Causation in Economics

 The concept of one variable making a causal contribution to another variable seems to be related to the answer to what-if questions.
 What account of causal contributions and what-if questions best suits economics?

 The interventionist answer to this question assumes that structural equations are modular.
 In contrast, what I call the ceteris paribus approach drops this modularity assumption.
 However, the result is often that causal contributions and what-if questions are indeterminate:

 Economics and Psychology

-What is the proper relationship between economics and psychology?
 Would economics better achieve its aims if it were to use concepts, theories, and evidence from neuroscience, cognitive science, or commonsense psychology?
 The mentalist tradition says yes, and behavioural tradition says no.

-To make sense of the debate over the relationship between economics and psychology, I argue that one needs to distinguish the ultimate aims of economics as discipline (on the one hand) from the best means of pursuing those aims (on the other hand).
+To make sense of this debate over the relationship between economics and psychology, I argue that one needs to distinguish the ultimate aims of economics as discipline (on the one hand) from the best means of pursuing those aims (on the other hand).

 Behavioural Approach to Ultimate Aims

 I defend "revealed preference theory" by defending the idea that economics does not ultimately aim to study agents' psychology:

 Nevertheless, it's possible in principle that studying neuroscience and cognitive science may be a reasonable means of pursuing economics ultimate aims, even though those aims are not psychological: